PrabhavD/PrabhavD/README.md

 <!-- - 👨🏽‍💻 I’m currently working on a [Stock Predictor](https://github.com/PrabhavD/Stock_Predictor); -->
 - 👔 Looking for Fall 2024 software internship opportunities!
-- 🌱 I’m currently learning quantum computing and Rust
+- 🌱 I’m currently learning quantum information
 - 💬 Shoot me a connection with a message and I will gladly be open to discussing anything!